I told my landlord about a leak/broken boiler/mould outbreak/infestation and they won't do anything about it.

 Consider copying in your local council’s environmental health department – or sending a copy to them; let the landlord know you’re doing this.

 If the problem remains after your reasonable time period has ended, then ask the council to inspect your home – and let them know if you’re worried the landlord will try to evict you.
 If the council finds evidence that the property is dangerous they should serve the landlord with a formal enforcement notice, which would protect you from a Section 21 'no fault' eviction for six months.
+Be aware that councils are extremely understaffed and may not be able to help you.
 If your council is unresponsive, please let us know.

 Depending on how many people live in the property and where it is, your landlord may need to be licensed.
 If they are, your council might be able to act more quickly.
 Your council should have a public register of licensed homes to check - let us know if yours doesn't.